pranshuchaurasia/image-indexing-and-retrival-with-qdrant/with_vdr-2b-multi-v1/Readme.md

 # Visual Document Retrieval System

-An implementation of a visual document retrieval system using the VDR-2B-Multi-V1 model, which enables multilingual document search through image embeddings without requiring OCR.
+An implementation of a visual document retrieval system using the VDR-2B-Multi-V1 model with qdrant, which enables multilingual document search through image embeddings without requiring OCR.

 ## Features